 - 1/4 cup butter unsalted and melted

-- 36 pieces Cheese Cubes ( for Toppings) Cheddar or Edame
+- 36 pieces cheese cubes ( for toppings) Cheddar or Edam

 - Food coloring (optional) yellow

-- Sift the dry ingredients – flour, baking powder, sugar, and salt into a bowl.
-Make sure they are thoroughly sifted.
+- Sift the dry ingredients (flour, baking powder, sugar, and salt) into a bowl.
+Make sure they're thoroughly sifted.
 Set aside.